unfoldingWord-dev/Resource-Container/docs/container_types.rst

 The types below are noted by ``Type Name (Type Slug)`` e.g. ``Book (book)``

-.. note:: Most types support a :ref:`condensed`.
+.. note:: Most types support a condensed from.
+See :ref:`condensed` for details.

 .. _types-book: